Export the Metadata of the Current Installation¶

 For non-JDBC base views or derived views, it looks into the property “sourceTypeId” of the field of the

 localdate, which is the name of the type in Denodo to represent date values without time (equivalent to type DATE of SQL).

 If it is

 date(deprecated).
 There is not enough information to know if the field is timestamp or timestamptz.

-We suggest setting this property because, although it may introduce a few backward compatibility issues with existing clients, these can be quickly solved.
+We suggest setting the property “migrateDateTypes” because, although it may introduce a few backward compatibility issues with existing clients, these can be quickly solved.
 In the long run, by using the new date types, you will avoid the problems introduced by the fact that the

 datetype in Denodo represents a timestamp with time zone while in many cases the underlying column in the SQL table has a type without time zone.